The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect.

 Perceivable information and user interface

-The first component of web accessibility guidelines is the perceivability principle that states that both information and user interface components must be presentable to users in ways they can perceive.
+The first component of web accessibility guidelines is the perceivability principle.
+So, how to make your website more accessible in terms of perceivability principle?
+First and foremost you must ensure that both information and user interface components are presented to users in ways they can perceive.
 This means that any user must be able to perceive the information being presented with at least one of senses.
 Currently there are two main approaches to gain perceivability – text alternatives and captions usage.